 Emergency Preparedness for Individuals and Families

-According to the 2012 Adelphi University Emergency Preparedness Poll, 42% of adults do not know the phone numbers of all of their immediate family members.
+According to the US Census Bureau’s 2013 American Housing Survey, 65.1% of adults do not have a communication plan in place.
 Do not rely on your cell phone during a disaster.
-Your family may not be together so it is important to plan in advance.
+Your family may not be together so it is important to have a communication plan in advance.

 TIP: Download the Family Communication Plan for Parents and Kids (PDF)